Pixelpip/proj/README.md

 __Libraries__
 * Jackson library is used for handling JSON
 * Spark framework is used for building the REST API and displaying output on a webpage
+* OpenCSV to write data to a CSV file
+* Java's built in libraries

 Contributors: